st-js/st-js/README.md

 ### Syntax changes

+- Interfaces are converted to TypeScript interfaces
 - `let`/`const` instead of `var`
-- arrow functions where it can, keeping `stjs.bind()` where it can't
+- Use arrow functions where it can, keeping `stjs.bind()` where it can't do otherwise
 - field getters/setters instead of `stjs.setField`/`stjs.getField`
-- enum instead of `stjs.enumeration`
+- TypeScript enum instead of `stjs.enumeration`
 - varargs instead of `stjs.varargs`
 - `instanceof` instead of `stjs.isInstanceOf`
-- Convert interfaces
+- Java `for (String element : array)` loops are converted to `for ... of ` loops
 - Ignore `@Namespace` annotations (except for bridges)